ianturner88/vanilla-js-qwixx/README.md

 I figured out how to disable the checkboxes, as required.
 This allows me to require a player to sequentially work their way from rolling the dice, to both players using the public number, to the player whose turn it is selecting at most one colour option.

+Many small bugs or oversights were remedied today.
+For example, when a user hits 'Roll Dice', first, the public number is displayed for both players.
+To proceed in the gameplay, the user must select the public checkbox.
+Now, the coloured numbers are displayed for the player whose turn it is.
+A check was implemented so that the 'Roll Dice' button may not be selected until the 'Colour checkbox' is selected.
+Once the 'colour' checkbox is selected, the middle row resets to '-'.

+Tomorrow, I will build out checks to ensure buttons selected by users do not violate the game's rules.
+Also, I will build the check to see when the game is over - if at least 2 rows have been locked or a player has 4 skipped turns.

 # June 28: Refactoring Dice

 I refactored the dice so that after the dice is rolled only the public numbers is displayed.